ShawnStrasser/atspm-report/README.md

 #### Email Configuration

+Emails are automatically sent from Outlook using the account on the machine where the script is run.
 For email functionality, create an `emails.csv` file with the following format:

 ```
 Region,Email